-For iUrban Teen, I built an interactive workshop that turned neural network architecture into a live, collaborative experience.
-Students became the nodes, passing information through the system, making decisions in real time.
-They didn't just learn how AI works, they became the AI network.
+For iUrban Teen, I designed a 50-minute STEM workshop where students become the neural network — passing information through the system as human "nodes," making decisions in real time.
+They didn't just learn how AI works.
+They became the AI.

 AI education for youth often stays on the surface—teaching prompt engineering without explaining the underlying mechanics.
 For iUrban Teen, the goal was different.
 We needed to get past the prompts and break down how a Neural Network actually processes data.